The 10 Characteristics of Millennial Shoppers You Need to Know

 8. They Want Brands to Have a Mission

-Today, 50% of millennials say they enjoy purchasing products from brands that support charities or causes, like Tom’s and Warby Parker do.
+Today, 50% of millennial shoppers say they enjoy purchasing products from brands that support charities or causes, like Tom’s and Warby Parker do.
 Meanwhile, 75% of millennials report that it is fairly important to them that a company gives back to society, which may explain the rampant popularity of eco-conscious brands like Patagonia and REI or MEC.

 9. They’re More Likely to Make Impulse Purchases Than Any Other Generation